 Aiming toward achieving the fundamental principles in the overall education system, constant efforts are made to, among other things, improve the governance system.
 This includes ensuring greater participation of all stakeholders in decision-making process, as well as building up partnerships.

-The activities of planning, implementation and revision of education policy at all levels of education - from primary, through secondary and up to higher education, is the responsibility of the Ministry of Education, Science, Culture and Sports.
+The activities of planning, implementation and revision of education policy at all levels of education - from primary, through secondary and up to higher education, is the responsibility of the Ministry of Education.
 For the purpose of education policy implementation and quality assurance, the Government has established the National Council for Education and Council for Qualifications.

 Council for Higher Education is a body responsible for the advancement and development of higher education,.
 It analyzes the situation and achievements in higher education and makes expert proposals to the Ministry and the Government.